sagemath/trac_to_gh/Issue 5455.md

 # Issue 5455: gap-4.4.12 -- broken on iras (itanium Linux)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5455

 Original creator: was